Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

 - Commit message: "fix: resolve null pointer in data processor"
 - Merged to main with --no-ff
 - Pushed to remote, local branch deleted
+- Re-evaluation tip: If the same set of changes also introduces a new data-processing mode and the bug fix is incidental, classify the submission as `feat` or split the commits so the fix and new capability are captured separately.

 ## [Example-3]
 [Input]